stanford-ppl/Green-Marl/doc/tutorial.md

 ======================================

 This document provides a walk-through to create your own Green-Marl program, to compile it and to execute it.
-Before proceed, please read $(top)/Readme.md and follow the steps in the document, which guides you to build up the compiler and runtime library properly.
+Before proceed, please read the [Readme documentation](../README.md)  and follow the steps in the document, which guides you to build up the compiler and runtime library properly.